BrunoBalbuena93/babySteps_Solidity/notes.md

 When we are deploying a smart contract, we can set it public and "ask" for the network to verify it.
 This example is shown in fund me [deploy script](/brownie/fund_me/scripts/deploy.py)

+## Forking
+As you may already know, forking is taking a copy of an existing blockchain and using it for your own purposes.
+Within the course it is used as `mainnet-fork-dev` and its run locally

 ## URLS
 - Rinkeby ETH requester: https://faucet.rinkeby.io/
 - ETH gas price: https://ethgasstation.info/